Music source separation: Supporting developments

-Known Issues
+Known issues

 The length of time it takes to analyze and separate the sound means that the mixtures generally need pre-rendering or there is a delay in processing.
 The process of AI-based stem separation produces artifacts and doesn't always result in the correct designation of target instruments.
 There may also be spectral bleed from part to part.
 It is easy to compromise the mixed structure of the full work by adjusting certain elements in isolated parts.
-A rapid volume modulated sound similar to tremolo may also be a factor of certain kinds of separations.
-The order in which the source audio is processed and the kind of applications and their sequence can effect the outcome of separations in addition to the kind of mixes and masters.
-The process can pickup spectral anomalies which may need to be merged into different tracks.
+A rapid volume-modulated sound similar to tremolo may also be a factor of certain kinds of separations.
+The order in which the source audio is processed and the kind of applications and their sequence can affect the outcome of separations in addition to the kind of mixes and masters.
+The process can pick up spectral anomalies which may need to be merged into different tracks.
 There may be a need to reprocess a stem separation of specialized instruments until the desired balance of the captured target sound is realized.
-Audio editing tools exist to further clean up the processing of the stem separation which are specialized just for that purpose.
+Specialized audio editing tools exist to further clean up the processing of the stem separation.